-When you’re applying to colleges, it’s important to choose a range of schools falling into three basic categories: safety, target, and reach.
+When you’re applying to colleges, you’ll first want to create your college list.
+When you do, it’s important to choose a range of schools falling into three basic categories: safety, target, and reach.

-Safety schools are those which you’re very likely to get into, because your test scores and grades are above the average there.
-Target schools are those for which your academic profile is a fairly standard it.
+Safety schools are those which you’re very likely to get into because your test scores and grades are above the average there.
+Target schools are those for which your academic profile is fairly standard.
 Finally, reach schools are the ones where your academics may not quite be up to snuff, often because the school itself is so competitive.

 Ideally, you should apply to several schools in each of these categories.
 While you may get some rejections — especially in the reach and target categories — this also means you’re very likely to have several schools to choose from.
 Your acceptances will probably mostly come from your safety and target categories, but you may be lucky enough to get into one or more of your reach schools as well.

-Of course, to do this, you’ll need to create a list of colleges including options from each of these categories.
+Of course, to do this, you’ll need to create your college list to include options from each of these categories.
 But how do you narrow down all the college options to ten to fifteen, and how do you know which schools are in which categories?

 Don’t worry.
 We’ve got you covered.